HL7/cql/input/pages/09-b-cqlreference.md

 {: #equivalentcontains}
 #### EquivalentContains

-> The EquivalentIn operator was introduced in CQL 2.0, and has trial-use status.
+> The EquivalentContains operator was introduced in CQL 2.0, and has trial-use status.
 {: .note-info}

 **Signature:**